NVIDIA/sentiment-discovery/README.md

 For more documentation of our language modeling functionality look [here](./script_docs/modeling.md)

-In order to appropriately set the learning rate for a given batch size see the [training reproduction](./analysis/reproduction.md#training-set-up) section in analysis.
+In order to learn about our language modeling experiments and reproduce reulst see the [training reproduction](./analysis/reproduction.md#training-set-up) section in analysis.

 For information about how we achieve numerical stability with FP16 training see our [fp16 training](./analysis/reproduction.md#fp16-training) analysis.